 You can never have more pages at any one time than the number of credits you get each month.
 That is 100 pages on level 1.(But you do not need to add every page on your site)

-If you have 30 pages on the site and a level 1 subscription, then when the credits are refreshed, you have 30 pages and 100 credits, The existing pages are not charged again each month,
+If you have 30 pages on the site and a level 1 subscription, then when the credits are refreshed, you have 100 credits, as the existing pages only cost 1 credit when added (or reanalyzed by you manually)